SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

       NEAR/15
         ("chemical$" OR "paint$" OR "polish*" OR "cleaning product$" OR "engine oil" OR "plastic$" OR "microplastic$" OR "nanoplastic$" OR "nanomaterial$" OR "pesticide$" OR "herbicide$" OR "insecticide$" OR "fungicide$" OR "solvent$" OR "etching solutions" OR "battery" OR "batteries" OR "accumulator$" OR "medicinal residues" OR "toxic moulds"
         OR "Antimony" OR "Arsenic" OR "Beryllium" OR "Cadmium" OR "Lead" OR "Mercury" OR "Selenium" OR "Tellurium" OR "Thallium" OR "Zinc" OR "Jarosite" OR "Hematite" OR "Copper" OR "cupric chloride" OR "organohalogen$" OR "heavy metals" OR "toxic metal$" OR "acrylamide$" OR "persistent organic pollutants" OR "POP compounds" OR "aldrin" OR "chlordane" OR "DDT" OR "dieldrin" OR "endrin" OR "heptachlor" OR "hexachlorobenzen" OR "mirex" OR "polychlorinated biphenyls" OR "polychlorinated dibenzo-p-dioxins" OR "polychlorinated dibenzofurans" OR "toxaphen" OR "neonicotinoid$"
-        OR "waste$" OR "ewaste$" OR "e waste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish" OR "sewage$" OR "sludge"
+        OR "waste$" OR "ewaste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish" OR "sewage$" OR "sludge"
         )
     )
 )